GoogleChrome/web.dev/src/site/content/en/blog/streams/index.md

 #### The `getReader()` and `read()` methods

-In order to read from a readable stream, you need a reader, which, by default, will be a [`ReadableStreamDefaultReader`](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStreamDefaultReader).
+To read from a readable stream, you need a reader, which will be a [`ReadableStreamDefaultReader`](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStreamDefaultReader).
 The `getReader()` method of the `ReadableStream` interface creates a reader and locks the stream to it.
 While the stream is locked, no other reader can be acquired until this one is released.